projectcontour/contour/site/_guides/deploy-aws-nlb.md

 ## Moving parts

-- We run Contour as a DaemonSet across the cluster.
+- We run Envoy as a DaemonSet across the cluster and Contour as a deployment
-- The Contour pod runs with host networking and binds to port 8080 and 8443 on the node.
+- The Envoy pod runs on host ports 80 and 443 on the node
-- Host networking means that traffic hits Envoy without transitioning through any other fancy networking hops.
+- Host networking means that traffic hits Envoy without transitioning through any other fancy networking hops
 - Contour also binds to 8001 for Envoy->Contour config traffic.

 ## Deploying Contour

-1. [Clone the Contour repository][4] and cd into the repo.
+1. [Clone the Contour repository][4] and cd into the repo
+2. Edit the Envoy service (`03-service-envoy.yaml`) in the `examples/contour` directory:
+    - Remove the existing annotation: `service.beta.kubernetes.io/aws-load-balancer-backend-protocol: tcp`
+    - Add the following annotation: `service.beta.kubernetes.io/aws-load-balancer-type: nlb`
-2. Run `kubectl apply -f examples/contour/`
+3. Run `kubectl apply -f examples/contour`

-This creates the `projectcontour` Namespace along with a ServiceAccount, RBAC rules, and the DaemonSet itself.
+This creates the `projectcontour` Namespace along with a ServiceAccount, RBAC rules, Contour Deployment and an Envoy DaemonSet.
 It also creates the NLB based loadbalancer for you.

 You can get the address of your NLB via:

 ```
-$ kubectl get service contour --namespace=projectcontour -o jsonpath='{.status.loadBalancer.ingress[0].hostname}'
+$ kubectl get service envoy --namespace=projectcontour -o jsonpath='{.status.loadBalancer.ingress[0].hostname}'
 ```

 ## Test